 Everyone wants to see the Himalayas when they come to Nepal.
 After three visits and four months in Nepal, I can assure you: they are definitely worth it.
 But what are the best places to see the Himalayas in Nepal?
 And where can you see them without wandering too far from comfortable accommodation options?

-Scroll down to see six towns in Nepal where you can see the Himalayas, ranked from worst to best.
+You cannot get a good view of Himalayas from Kathmandu, the capital of Nepal.
+However, some other towns offer great views of the Himalayas.
+Scroll down to see six other towns in Nepal where you can see the Himalayas, ranked from worst to best.

 The village of Daman is located along the quiet Tribhuvan Highway at the altitude of 2300 meters.
 Getting there on a bus from Kathmandu takes about four hours, but the buses don’t run very frequently.
 For seeing the Himalayas, Daman is an offbeat choice, as there are just a few guesthouses by the side of the road.
 Besides the views, there’s not much to see or do in Daman.

 The Lonely Planet guide claims that Daman boasts “arguably the most spectacular outlook on the Himalaya in the whole Nepal”.
 A bold statement, isn’t?
 Definitely – and I don’t really agree with it.
 On a clear day, the view tower on the yard of Daman Mountain Resort offers a very wide panorama of the Himalayas, but the mountains look too distant to really give a spectacular impression.